Externship Frequently Asked Questions

 For more information about externships, please review the information below.

 First, speak with Dean Finger who teaches the externship course and complete the online externship application.
 Then, to prepare your materials for the externship program, please work with the Career Development office.
 The Career Development Office will review your externship application documents, including your resume and cover letter.
 CDO also provides guidance on writing samples and interviewing skills.
-CDO will be open remotely during regular business hours (8:30am - 4:45pm) during the Fall Semester.
+CDO will be open remotely during regular business hours (8:30am - 4:45pm) during the Spring Semester.
 You may schedule an appointment with CDO via Symplicity or you may contact an advisor directly.
 Please contact email@example.com

 - Field Work: Externs must devote a minimum of 60 hours per credit hour earned to their externship experience over the course of a semester (120 hours for 2-credit students and 180 hours for 3-credit students.
 The time required includes time spent on field work, reflective journals, time sheets, and other class assignments as well as class time and time spent meeting individually with the externship professor.